arcjet/arcjet-js/examples/nextjs-14-react-hook-form/README.md

   Arcjet](https://docs.arcjet.com/bot-protection/quick-start/nextjs) to stop
   automated clients from submitting the form.

+These are all combined using the Arcjet `protectSignup` rule ([docs](https://docs.arcjet.com/signup-protection/concepts)), but they can also be used separately on different routes.

 ## How to use

 1. From the root of the project, install the SDK dependencies.